 A pair of brothers named Isaiah and John Hyatt invented the first injection molding machine in the late 19th century.
 The patent was obtained in 1872.
-As small as it was by today’s standards, it was nonetheless quickly adopted by the nascent plastic industry, which made plastic combs, buttons, and a variety of other items.
+As small as it was by today’s standards, it was quickly adopted by the nascent plastic industry, which made plastic combs, buttons, and a variety of other items.

 A soluble form of cellulose acetate was created in 1903 by German scientists Arthur Eichengrun and Theodore Becker.
 This particular material was considerably less flammable than the previous alternative.
-The plastic manufacturing industry, however, had a decade of innovation during the 1930s, despite many people thinking it was a dark time.
+The plastic manufacturing industry, however, achieved a decade of innovation during the 1930s, despite many people thinking it was a dark time.
 The advent of polyolefins, polystyrene, and polyvinyl chloride (PVC) was a period when many of the most common thermoplastics were discovered.

 World War II (1939 to 1945)

 There was no doubt that World War Two had a profound effect on human history.
-The war manufacturing industry in the United States expanded dramatically during World War II, leading to dramatic advances in automotive technology as well as the development of the post-war industrial revolution in the United States.
+The war manufacturing industry in the United States expanded dramatically during World War II, trigerring dramatic advances in automotive technology as well as the development of the post-war industrial revolution in the United States.
 Plastics were also in high demand during this period due to their low cost and mass production.